Netflix subscribers cross 200M as viewers escape world's woes

 CLICK HERE TO READ MORE STORIES ON FOX BUSINESS

-Netflix expects new paid net additional subscribers of 6 million in the first quarter of 2021 compared to 15.8 million a year ago.
+Netflix expects 6 million new paid net additional subscribers in the first quarter of 2021 compared to 15.8 million a year ago.
 The company is also targeting a 20% operating margin, up two percentage points from 2020 and higher than its previous 19% forecast, due to a more favorable revenue outlook of $7.1 billion in the first quarter of 2021.

 "As we said last quarter, we intend to continue to grow our operating margin each year at an average rate of three percentage points per year over any few-year period, but we anticipate some lumpiness," Netflix added.
 "Some years we’ll be a little over (like in 2020), some years a little under (like in 2021), but we are trying to keep on an average three percentage points per year long-term trajectory."